datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR07-Extract-NDVI-From-Rasters-in-R.md

     ## [1] "integer"

-## Zero-Based Indexing
-Note that when converting our character formatted Julian Day values to dates, we subtracted one as follows:
+Note that when we convert our integer class `julianDay` values to dates, we subtracted 1 as follows:
 `avg_NDVI_HARV$Date <- origin + (avg_NDVI_HARV$julianDay-1)`
-This is because `R` stores Julian days using 0-based indexing.
-That is the first value is 0, rather than 1.
-Thus Julian Day 1, is stored as 0, Julian day 2 is stored as 1, and so on.
+This is because the origin day is 01 January 2011, so the extracted day is 01.
+The Julian Day (or year day) for this is also 01.
+When we convert from the integer 05 `julianDay` value (indicating 5th of January), we cannot simply add `origin + julianDay` because `01 + 05 = 06` or 06 January 2011.
+To correct, this error we then subtract 1 to get the correct day, January 05 2011.

 <div id="challenge" markdown="1">
 ## Challenge: NDVI for the San Joaquin Experimental Range